mpieva/mapAD/Readme.md

 Besides Rust, no additional dependencies are needed to compile.
 Rust must be installed to build from source, see: https://rust-lang.org .

-0. Install Rust (locally to the current user's home directory):
+0. Install/update Rust (locally, to the current user's home directory):

     `curl https://sh.rustup.rs -sSf | sh`

-1. Git clone or simply download a release zip file:
+1. Git clone thrust or simply download a release zip file:

     `git clone repository/thrust.git`